2011

 Thresa Yancey, Ph.D.

 Dr. Yancey graduated from the clinical psychology program at UNL in August of 2006.
 Her dissertation was entitled, Moderating Factors of Child Sexual Abuse Outcomes: An Examination of Children and Their Non-Offending Parents.
 In 2005-2006, Dr. Yancey completed an internship at Nebraska Intern Consortium-Munroe Meyer Institute in Omaha, Nebraska (a LEND program).
 Following her internship, she completed a postdoctoral fellowship at Emory University in Atlanta, GA, working with children in foster care.
-Dr. Yancey is currently employed at Georgia Southern University as an Assistant Professor in the Department of Psychology.
+Dr. Yancey is currently employed at Georgia Southern University as an Associate Professor and the Director of Clinical Training for the clinical doctoral program in the Department of Psychology.

 Stephanie Bruhn, Ph.D.